SiroDevs/BibleLib/README.md

 - **Android Studio** Hedgehog (2023.1.1) or newer
 - **JDK 17** — required by the `build-logic` convention plugins
 - **Android SDK** with API 26–37 installed (the SDK Manager inside Android Studio handles this)
-- **A Paystack secret key** — only needed if you're working on the donation flow.
-The app builds and runs without it; the donation feature simply won't be able to initialize a transaction.

 ---